AnoopJolly/Embedded-systems-Linux-System-Programming-R-D/LSP_THREADS.md

         pthread_join(t2,NULL);
 }
 ```
-## 13 13.Implement a C program to create a thread that generates random numbers and synchronizes access to a shared buffer?
+## 13 Implement a C program to create a thread that generates random numbers and synchronizes access to a shared buffer?
 ```c
 #include <stdio.h>
 #include <string.h>